Key Takeaways:

 4. Enhancing Data Integrity and Availability

-Following the four eyes principle helps maintain the integrity of your organization’s data by ensuring any data entered by employees is truthful and accurate.
+Following the four eyes principle also helps maintain the integrity of your organization’s data by ensuring any data entered by employees is truthful and accurate.
 It reduces the risk of mistakes making it into your records and helps prevent fraud.

 The NIST Cybersecurity Framework sets out guidelines and best practices to help organizations maintain high-security standards, avoiding the threats discussed here and avoiding exploits, phishing, and opportunistic attacks.